-ANNEX II: RESULTS AND RESOURCES MATRIX Res Results chain Performance indicators Risks and assumptions Resources required 1.1 A total of 17,765 mt of provisions are distributed.
+ANNEX II: RESULTS AND RESOURCES MATRIX Res ults chain Performance indicators Risks and assumptions Resources required 1.1 A total of 17,765 mt of provisions are distributed.
 1.1a) 1.1b) Quantity of commodities distributed.
 Quantity and nature of non-food items supplied.
 Implementing partners will carry out their allocated tasks efficiently.
 Qualified government officials are available for implementation of the project.
 US\$10.1 million 1.2 On average, 55,246 pupils benefit from the " school canteens " component each year.
 1.2a) Number of beneficiaries of food aid by category and gender.
 Local authorities assume their responsibilities for the school-feeding component.
 CP o outcomes 2.1 A total of 3,000 mt of provisions are distributed.
 2.1a) Quantity of commodities distributed.
 Implementing partners will carry out their allocated tasks efficiently.
-2.2 will be supplied each year and gender. available for implementation in the project. available for implementation in the project.
+2.2 2.2 On average, 30 village granaries will be supplied each year and 12,900 persons will be their beneficiaries.
+Number of participants and beneficiaries, by gender.
+Number of village granaries installed.
 Qualified government officials are available for implementation of the project.
-US\$1.8 million beneficiaries.
-Local authorities are able to assume their responsibilities for village granaries.
+US\$1.8 million Local authorities are able to assume their responsibilities for village granaries.